cns-iu/xmacroscope/documentation/installation.md

 yarn start
 ```
 This will run all of the start processes concurrently, streaming output data from each to the terminal.
 Each processess' output will be prefixed with its name.

+## Running the application loaclly
+During development you may want to MAV system to point to the database sever, rather than its internal mocking data source.

+To do this start each package separately, using `yarn ng serve --env=local` in the MAV package.

+Once the local graphql server is stable we'll simplify this process into a dev and production environment.